baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 Then the train data is being scaled, and the validation and test datasets are scaled accordingly.

 Finally, we divided the train set into tensors of large sequential batches.
 During the training, we will sample from each batch a sequence of `bptt_src` to use as source and a sequence of `bptt_tgt` to use as target.
-In each epoch, we start to sample from a random start point to create more diverse data.
+To create more diverse data, we can start sample from a random start point in each epoch, by setting the flag `random_start_point` True.

 ## Architecture